inlets/inlets.dev/blog/_posts/2021-07-27-monthly-subscription.md

 You can read a case-study from a business customer here: [How Riskfuel is using Inlets to build machine learning models at scale](https://inlets.dev/blog/2021/07/22/riskfuel.html)

-Businesses tend to use inlets PRO as a replacement for a VPN like OpenVPN or Wireguard, they also find it works well deployed within a Kubernetes cluster.
+Businesses tend to use inlets Pro as a replacement for a VPN like OpenVPN or Wireguard, they also find it works well deployed within a Kubernetes cluster.

 So why would an individual developer want a tunnel and how does it differ from the alternatives?
-As a personal user, you're either using inlets PRO at home, or you're using at at work which is [allowed within the terms of a personal license](https://inlets.dev/pricing).
+As a personal user, you're either using inlets Pro at home, or you're using at at work which is [allowed within the terms of a personal license](https://inlets.dev/pricing).

 ## Why would I want a tunnel?